hummingbot/hummingbot/documentation/docs/advanced/scripts.md

 #### `pmm_parameters`

-To update the pure market making strategy configuration to a new value, simply assign a new value to it.
+To set a pure market making strategy parameter to a new value, simply assign a new value to it.

 Usage Example: `self.pmm_parameters.bid_spread = Decimal("0.03")` - to update bid spread to 3%